 Q: Will there be more Radleigh books after Out on Good Behavior?

 Q: Which of your books have Jewish main characters?

-A: No novels, but you can find Jewish main characters at the heart of my stories in The Radical Element (“Daughter of the Book”) and It’s a Whole Spiel ("Two Truths and an Oy"), and well as the upcoming That Way Madness Lies.
+A: Cool for the Summer will be my first novel to star one, but you can also find them helming my stories in The Radical Element (“Daughter of the Book”), It’s a Whole Spiel ("Two Truths and an Oy"), and That Way Madness Lies ("I Bleed).

 Q: I found the scenes between Van and Bri in Under the Lights really hot, even though I’m straight.
 Is that weird?

 Q: How can I get involved in anthologies?

 A: This is probably the most frequently asked question, so I wrote a whole blog post about it!
 I cannot advise you on how to be solicited for participation, other than to make your skills and passions known as best you can.
 If you're interested in open calls, search "open calls anthology" on Twitter; you might be amazed at how much pops up.

 Q: Are you open to reading for blurb consideration?